LidaWangPSU/GAP/README.md

 # GAP (Genetic Association with Progression) Package

-This R package provides functions for analyzing pleiotropic genetic associations using the GAP model.
+This R package provides functions for GAP (Genetic Association with Progression)..

 ## Installation